gearglow/ReptiliaWithATwist/The List.md

 The other two considered that for a moment. _Elysia, love?_ Hermione said. _You're mad.
 Brilliant, but mad._

-_We should broadcast playfulness at dinner sometime!_ Luna giggled.
+_We should broadcast 'silly' at dinner sometime!_ Luna giggled.

 The other two cackled.